 EDITOR’S NOTE: Want to learn more about in-app marketing techniques?
 Then check out our guide here.

 Used correctly, in-app marketing can boost your feature adoption and product engagement.

 This modal from Mailchimp perfectly introduces a new improvement to the product.
 It explains what the improvement is, and how it benefits you.

 It also includes a CTA so you can go and see the improvements for yourself.

-A lot of SaaS companies focus on building a product that looks beautiful.
-This focus on UI often results in them overlooking an equally important component: the UX writing.
+Many software businesses focus on building a product that looks beautiful.
+This focus on UI often results in them overlooking an equally important component: UX writing.

 UX writing refers to any copy inside your product.
 It’s the words that your users see when they interact with your product.

 The copy inside your product can make or break your engagement.